natebarksdale/natebarksdale.github.io/output/2021-02-24-2-9-million-to-globalize-the-philosophy-of-religion.md

 ---
 author: Nate Barksdale
 pubDatetime: 2021-02-24
-modDatetime: 2025-03-17T15:44:53Z
+modDatetime: 2025-03-17T20:38:13Z
-title: Study of the Day | $2.9 Million to Globalize the Philosophy of Religion
+title: $2.9 Million to Globalize the Philosophy of Religion
-slug: study-of-the-day-2-9-million-to-globalize-the-philosophy-of-religion
+slug: 2-9-million-to-globalize-the-philosophy-of-religion
 featured: false
 draft: false
 description: Amplifying new voices and uncovering important scholarship beyond the Christian and Anglophone worlds